Real Rate of Return Calculator

 Use the real rate of return calculator to convert nominal rate into an inflation-adjusted real rate of return.
 Remember that you can use our tools at Omni in multiple directions; this means that when you fill in any two fields, we will calculate the missing one automatically.

-Read further and learn what is the real rate of return formula, how to calculate the real rate of return and see an example that gives you more insight into the subject.
+Read further and learn what is the real rate of return formula, how to calculate the real rate of return, and see an example that gives you more insight into the subject.
+To learn more on this subject, check our return on equity calculator.

 What is real rate of return?